shreyamkela/Complete_Nodejs_Udemy/README.md

 - This repository covers sections 1 - 6 from the course.
 For further sections refer node-todo repository

+- Utilized - JavaScript, Node.js, Express.js, Handlebars, Mocha, Supertest, HTML, Git, Heroku, JSON, MapQuest API, Dark Sky API, REST

-- Note: - For app.js/server.js/etc respective to each section, refer Info.txt of that section.
+Note: - For app.js/server.js/forecast.js respective to each section, refer Info.txt of that section.
 Multiple versions of app.js/etc were maintained (for each section), with code and comments relating to those particular lectures.
 Each app.js/etc was given file name related to the last lecture that covered the code in that file.
 If there still is an app.js/etc in any section, then quite possibly it the most recent app.js/etc for that section.